rambler-ios/team/processes/code-styles/swift/swift-style-guide-en.md

 }
 ```

-* **3.4** Abbreviations and and acronyms **SHOULD** generally be avoided.
+* **3.4** Abbreviations and acronyms **SHOULD** generally be avoided.
 Following the Apple Design Guidelines, abbreviations and initialisms that appear in all uppercase **MUST** be uniformly uppercase or lowercase.
 Examples:

 **Preferred**